-Individuals who exhibit extreme agitation, violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics, and imperviousness to pain, or who require a protracted physical encounter with multiple officers to be brought under control, may be at an increased risk of sudden death.
+Individuals who exhibit extreme agitation, violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics, and imperviousness to pain (sometimes called "excited delirium"), or who require a protracted physical encounter with multiple officers to be brought under control, may be at an increased risk of sudden death.
 Calls involving these persons should be considered medical emergencies.
 Officers who reasonably suspect a medical emergency should request medical assistance as soon as practicable and have medical personnel stage away.

-See the Medical Aid and Response Policy 430 for additional guidelines.
+See the Medical Aid and Response Policy for additional guidelines 430.